infernojs/inferno/readme.md

 Inferno.renderToString(t7`<MyComponent></MyComponent>`);
 ```

-Render a virtual DOM node to its initial HTML.
+Render a t7 template to its initial HTML.
 This should only be used on the server.
 Inferno will return an HTML string.

 ### Inferno.createElement